0%

 Dominance Check

 After a card is summoned or created and all effects have resolved, perform a Dominance Check.
-The lane/player with the highest total Resolve either gains, maintains, or steals Dominance from its current position.
+The plane/player with the highest total Resolve either gains, maintains, or steals Dominance from its current position.
 When gained, Dominance immediately flips to its spent side unless otherwise stated, then readies during your End Phase.

 Dominance Coin States